Samik123Mit/SIH-Human-Detection-ML-Model/README.md

 3. Explore the example code to understand how to use the pre-trained YOLOv8 model for human detection and leverage the provided notebooks for training and predictions.
 Additionally, use `best.pt` and `last.pt` for different scenarios, such as starting from the best-performing weights or continuing training.
 4. Utilize Roboflow to create custom datasets, annotate images, and seamlessly integrate your own data into the YOLOv8 model training process.

-## Contributions:

-This repository is open to contributions from the beginner community.
-If you have ideas to improve simplicity, clarity, or add new features suitable for beginners, feel free to submit your contributions through issues or pull requests.

 Embark on your journey into human detection with YOLOv8 using this beginner-friendly repository.
 Start detecting humans in no time and gain hands-on experience with object detection!